[email protected] Lagos, Nigeria

 The problem isn't your tactics.
 It's that you're optimizing without data.

 E-commerce conversion optimization isn't about adding more features or copying competitors.
-It's about systematically identifying where users drop off in your checkout funnel, understanding why, and testing solutions that actually move the needle on revenue.
+It's about systematically identifying where users drop off in your checkout funnel, understanding why using behavioral data, and testing solutions that actually move the needle on revenue through a data-driven checkout strategy.

 A typical e-commerce checkout funnel looks like this: